Page Curve of Effective Hawking Radiation: Holographic Entanglement Entropy of Hawking Radiation

 \subsection{Boundary RT Surface}

+It was argued that for a time-dependent background the Hubeny-Rangamanni-Takayanagi (HRT) prescription must be used instead of the RT prescription so that the minimal surface can extend into the time direction \cite{0705.0016}.
+In our setup, the bulk spacetime is static, although the ETW brane is time-dependent.
+The time-dependence in our setup enters only through the location of where the HRT surface ends on the ETW brane.
+Since the bulk spacetime is static and enjoys the time reversal symmetry, we expect that the minimal surface obtained by using the HRT prescription is identical to the RT surface in a constant time slice as shown on Fig.\ref{QPQE_2}.
+In the following, we will show that this is true by the concrete calculation of the boundary effect.
+Some works utilizing a time-dependent brane in the braneworld model with the similar conclusion can be seen in \cite{2004.08020,2105.12614}.

-The effective Hawking radiation region at a fixed time is\footnote{Due to the symmetry between the left and right sides, we will only consider the right side as the example in the following calculations.
-The calculation for the left side is exactly the same.}
+The effective Hawking radiation region at a fixed time is,\footnote{Due to the symmetry between the left and right sides, we will only consider the right side as the example in the following calculations.
+The left side is exactly the same.
+The complete description of the entanglement entropy is the sum of that from both sides.}